gicentre/litvis/documents/tutorials/elmVegaWalkthrough3.md

 barCharts =
     toVegaLite
         [ seattleData
-        , repeat [ RowFields [ "precipitation", "temp_max", "wind" ] ]
+        , repeat [ rowFields [ "precipitation", "temp_max", "wind" ] ]
-        , specification (temporalBarSpec (PRepeat Row) 150)
+        , specification (temporalBarSpec (pRepeat Row) 150)
         ]
 ```

-This more compact specification replaces the data field name (`PName "precipitation"` etc.) with a reference to the repeating field (`PRepeat`) either as a `Row` or `Column` depending on the desired layout.
-We then compose the specifications by providing a set of `RowFields` (or `ColumnFields`) containing a list of the fields to which we wish to apply the specification (identified with the function `specification` which should follow the `repeat` function provided to `toVegaLite`).
+This more compact specification replaces the data field name (`pName "precipitation"` etc.) with a reference to the repeating field (`pRepeat`) either as a `Row` or `Column` depending on the desired layout.
+We then compose the specifications by providing a set of `rowFields` (or `columnFields`) containing a list of the fields to which we wish to apply the specification (identified with the function `specification` which should follow the `repeat` function provided to `toVegaLite`).

 We can combine repeated rows and repeated columns to create a grid of views, such as a scatterplot matrix (or SPLOM for short):